Donald Maclean (judge)

-Donald Maclean (1877 – July 1947) was a Canadian politician, judge, and university administrator.
+Donald Maclean (1877 – July 5, 1947) was a Canadian politician, judge, and university administrator.
 Between 1918 and 1921, he was in His Majesty's Loyal Opposition in Saskatchewan.
-In April 1921, he became a Saskatchewan judge and accepted an appointment to the Justice of the Court of King's Bench.
-He taught in the faculty of law, at the University of Saskatchewan until 1923.
+In April 1921, he became accepted an appointment to the Court of King's Bench for Saskatchewan.
+He taught in the faculty of law at the University of Saskatchewan until 1923.
 An honorary Doctor of Civil Law was bestowed upon him May 9, 1947 for services rendered to the public especially within the University of Saskatchewan.
 Donald Maclean held a term of office on the University of Saskatchewan Board of Governors from 1932 to 1946.
 Donald Maclean was the fourth Chancellor of the University of Saskatchewan and served in this position from 1946 until his death in 1947.

 Early life

 He was born in Fourchu, Richmond County, Nova Scotia, the son of Neil MacLean and Euphemia MacDonald, and was educated at the Pictou Academy and Dalhousie University.
 In 1909, MacLean moved to Saskatchewan.